 To check whether Task order or Angle order significantly altered perspective cost, we ran an additional mixed ANOVA with perspective cost as the DV.
 There was no main effect of Task order on perspective cost (F(1, 44) = 3.08, p = .086, p2 = .065), and no significant interactions with Task order (F(1, 47) = 0.04, p = .839, p2 <.
 001) or Angle order (F(1, 47) = 0.06, p = .801, p2 = .001).

 Finally, we explored correlations between individual SPN amplitudes, perspective cost, and behavioural performance.
-The Spearman’s rho correlation matrix is shown in Figure 16.
+The Spearman’s rho correlation matrix is shown in Figure 14.
 We used Spearman’s Rho because the residuals of a fitted linear model were not normally distributed.
-With our sample of 48, we can expect to detect moderate correlations (e.g. Spearman’s rho = 0.42, power = 0.8, alpha = 0.05, two-tailed).
+With a sample size of 48, our statistical power analysis indicates we can reliably detect correlations of approximately 0.48 with 90% power and an alpha of 0.02 (two-tailed).
 Scatterplots associated with this heatmap are shown in Supplementary materials.
-SPN amplitude did not significantly correlate between conditions, but we suspect this to be because of small sample size (red cells in top left, Figure 16A).
-Unsurprisingly, participants who had a larger frontoparallel SPN tend to have a larger perspective cost, while those with a larger perspective SPN tended to have a smaller perspective cost (alternating red and blue steps near diagonal, Figure 16B).
-There was little evidence that perspective cost correlated between tasks (Figure 16C).
-Those who performed well in one condition tended to do so on other conditions (Figure 16D).
-However, there were significant correlations between behavioural performance and ERP signals (p > .042, Figure 16E).
+SPN amplitude did not significantly correlate between conditions, but we suspect this to be because of small sample size (Figure 14A).
+Participants who had a larger frontoparallel SPN tend to have a larger perspective cost, while those with a larger perspective SPN tended to have a smaller perspective cost (red and purple steps near diagonal, Figure 14B).
+There was little evidence that perspective cost correlated between tasks (Figure 14C).
+Those who performed well in one condition tended to do so on other conditions (Figure 14D).
+However, there were no significant correlations between behavioural performance and ERP signals (p > .042, Figure 14E).
+For example, participants who performed well in the luminance task did not have a large SPN or large perspective cost.